Upcycled food and food waste

 How much food is wasted in the world?

 The FAO (Food and Agriculture Organisation of the United Nations) alerts that 1.3 billion tonnes of food is wasted worldwide every year.
-This is as much as the weight of 217 adult hippos.
+This represents nearly one-third of all food produced globally, which is enough to feed about 2 billion people every year.

-This means that if we produced and used food sensibly, we would eliminate the problem of world hunger!
+This means that if we produced and used food sensibly - during harvesting, production, transport, sale, in our homes - we would eliminate the problem of world hunger.

 • FLI (Food Loss Index) - food that is wasted during production, even before it is sold (14% of the food produced in the world)